msndiaye/restaurant-app-project/README.md

 1. Run `npm run start:dev` to start your server in development mode.

 ##Takeways
->In this project i learned a lot about error debugging, how to build a fullstack application, and finally how to deploy a fullstack application.
+>In this project I learned a lot about error debugging, how to build a fullstack application, and finally how to deploy a fullstack application.